vlain1337/Alfa-Cortex/README.md

-this caused by the bypass function. to change Alfa Cortex settings you must change it through the source code go open the Alfa Cortex source code and find this string "// settings" you can change the setting from there.
+this caused by the bypass function. to change Alfa Cortex settings you must change it through the source code go open the Alfa Cortex source code and find this string "// settings" you can change the settings from there.
 ```
 <div align="center"><h1>Changelog</h1></div>